Rukmini Callimachi: Caliphate

 The serialized audio documentary Caliphate, first released in April 2018, follows Callimachi as she reports on the Islamic State, and the accounts of Abu Huzaifa al-Kanadi, who claimed to have murdered people while fighting for the Islamic State, and since returned to Canada where he was living freely.
 The podcast won a Peabody Award in the radio/podcast category that year.
-Her work on Caliphate also made her a Pulitzer Finalist again, "[f]or dissecting the power and persistence of the ISIS terror movement, through relentless on-the-ground and online reporting, and masterful use of podcast storytelling."
+Her work on Caliphate also made her a Pulitzer finalist again "[f]or dissecting the power and persistence of the ISIS terror movement, through relentless on-the-ground and online reporting, and masterful use of podcast storytelling."

-In May 2018, the reliability of Huzaifa's story had received concerns from television journalist Diana Swain of CBC News, who suggested that he may be "lying" to The New York Times.
-In September 2020, the Canadian Abu Huzaifa whose real name was Shehroze Chaudhry, was arrested by Royal Canadian Mounted Police (RCMP) and charged under Canadian hoax laws for fabricating his story on social media of traveling to Syria and joining ISIS, which was covered by the Caliphate podcast produced by The New York Times.
-His case is ongoing.
-In response to criticism of Caliphate's depiction of Chaudry's story, the Times announced on September 30 that the paper would begin a "fresh examination" of the series's reporting.
+In May 2018, the reliability of Huzaifa's story had drawn the concern of journalists at CBC News.
+According to a report by CBC's Diana Swain, key elements of Huzaifa's story in Caliphate did not match what he told CBC in September 2017.
+This led CBC reporters to wonder if Huzaifa lied to either CBC or to The New York Times.
+In September 2020, the Canadian Abu Huzaifa whose real name was Shehroze Chaudhry was arrested by Royal Canadian Mounted Police (RCMP) and charged under Canadian hoax laws for fabricating his story on social media of traveling to Syria and joining ISIS, which was covered by the Caliphate podcast produced by The New York Times.
+His case continues.
+In response to criticism of Caliphate's depiction of Chaudry's story, the Times announced on 30 September that the paper would begin a "fresh examination" of the series's reporting.

-In December 2020, The New York Times admitted that much of the podcast had been based on bad information, that significant errors had been made at the newspaper, and that the Caliphate "podcast as a whole should not have been produced with Mr. Chaudhry as a central narrative character."
+In December 2020, The New York Times admitted to significant errors, including that much of the Caliphate podcast had been based on bad information, and that the "podcast as a whole should not have been produced with Mr. Chaudhry as a central narrative character."
 Callimachi was reassigned as a result.
-On December 18, 2020, the Times also announced that, in view of the results of its investigation, it will return the Peabody Award which had been won by the Caliphate podcast.
+On 18 December 2020, the Times also announced that, in view of the results of its investigation, it would return the Peabody Award that had been won by the Caliphate podcast.